inaka/guidelines/README.md

     expert, make suggestions, improve things".
 * Participates in the hipchat [daily](DAILY.md)
 * Maintains [monthly meetings](MONTHLY-MEETINGS.md) with the CTO
-* While not assigned to a client project should be working on Inaka open source projects, the ESL ToDo list or wirting a blog post.
+* While not assigned to a client project, works on Inaka open-source projects, the ESL TODO list or writes blog posts.

 #### CTO and Technical Coordinators